 Using a standing blender or an immersion blender and deep cup or jar, puree all the ingredients (starting with 2 tablespoons of the agave nectar/maple syrup, until fully smooth and creamy.
 Add additional sweetener to taste, if desired.
 Makes a little over 1/2 cup.

 Kid-Friendly: When I omit the garlic and use the lesser amount of ginger, my kids really like this dressing.

-Serving Suggestions: Try this on finely julienned greens.
+Healthy Salad Dressings Suggestions: Try this on finely julienned greens.
 It is especially great with kale, as it helps mellow the flavor of the leaves.
 Chop your kale, then toss the dressing onto the leaves.
 Let sit for 10 or more minutes to allow the dressing to soften the greens.
 Add other salad fixings you might like, such as cherry tomatoes, grated carrot, chopped apple, or dried cranberries.

 4. Curried-Almond Dressing

 This one has been clinging to that Kale-Slaw and making it a bit of a recipe celeb, but it’s looking for some new greens partners!
 Like romaine, spinach, and escarole.

 This plant-powered dressing will definitely cling to your greens, and can easily be used as a dip as well.
 It is one of my favorites, with a very subtle curry flavor in a creamy, slightly sweet base.
 This is also the dressing for Kale-slaw with Curried Almond Dressing, a modern makeover of traditional coleslaw.